 It's simple to create an eye-catching and eclectic landscape plan using the Landscape and Garden solution.
 This garden makes effective use of space to incorporate strikingly different elements into a cohesive and unique design.

 Example 3: Garden

-This diagram was created in ConceptDraw PRO using the Bushes and Trees, and Garden Furniture libraries from the Landscape and Garden solution.
+This diagram was created in ConceptDraw DIAGRAM v12 using the Bushes and Trees, and Garden Furniture libraries from the Landscape and Garden solution.
 An experienced user spent 20 minutes creating this sample.

 This image shows how to design a garden on a larger scale.
 Plan the planting of trees and flowers, the positioning of pools and ponds; using the extensive solution libraries, it's even possible to arrange garden furniture and sports facilities.

 Example 4: Garden Path